New report: How to build your prospecting database

 Blog post image

-What outbound lead generation is, how it’s different from inbound, and the outbound strategies you can adopt to start getting more leads.
+What outbound lead generation is, how it’s different from inbound, and the outbound strategies every B2B marketer can adopt to start getting more leads.

-Outbound lead generation is the method of generating leads through outbound sales strategies, such as email marketing, cold calling, direct mail, and social media.
-It’s a great way to attract customers who might not already know about your product or service but would be interested in it.
+Outbound lead generation involves proactively contacting potential customers who haven’t yet expressed an interest in your business.
+You aim to generate leads through outbound sales strategies, such as cold email outreach, cold calling, direct mail, and social media.
+It’s a great way to attract customers who might not already know about your product or service but are a great fit for your product or service.

-The key to successful outbound sales lead generation is reaching the right people, at the right time and that’s down to knowing your audience and employing the right outbound sales and marketing strategies.
+The key to successful outbound sales lead generation efforts is reaching the right people, with the right message, at the right time, and in the right place.
+That’s down to knowing your audience and employing the right outbound sales and marketing strategies.

 What are outbound leads?